5/3/1272 06:00 The Royal Palace of Arghentia, Eoisle

 “And the realm might need that measure of ruthlessness at some time in the future,” Deirdre says.
 “Because as bad you fucked up, Talon is now a sleeper agent for the Esokudo, and I’m removing him from the succession chart.”

 “That’s going to cause riots in Queen’s Convent,” Tselenah says.

 “And that’s why assassins are on the way to take out all the highest ranking members of his faction,” Deirdre says.
 “He’ll dodder around his estates on his naval pension and Duke’s stipend.
 Radmilla is still very attractive.
 Maybe his children will find their way back into the line later.”

 “Aren’t you being a little harsh?”
 Tselenah says.

 “Her intent wasn’t to make you proud, mother,” Tselenah says.
-“She was going to kill you, last, after she eliminated me and Talon from the….oh, Sweet Mother!”
+“She was going to kill you, last, after she eliminated Talon and me from the….oh, Sweet Mother!”

-“I was going to eliminate you from the chart for marrying that… thing,” Deirdre says.
-“And Talon is behind her on the clan chart by virtue of having a penis.
+“I was going to eliminate you from the chart for marrying that thing,” Deirdre says.
+“And Talon is behind her on the clan chart because he has a penis.
 I was getting ready to step aside.
 I thought you could take a hint.
 Instead, after a young life filled with poor choice after poor choice, you decided to waltz in on all her work, and then chase her out of the country.”

 “Well, that clarifies things,” Tselenah says.
 “I was never good enough for you.”